NoyOved/TomerTentsWebsite/README.md

 # Website Development-TomerTents Website
-Developing website for business, This is a website we created for TomerTents business which offers rental services.
+This is a website we created for TomerTents business which offers rental services.

-/n created by Noy Oved & Siel Farage
+created by Noy Oved & Siel Farage